 The Department of Sociology recognizes that most of the social problems and issues we confront today cannot be fully understood without taking into consideration the impact of global and transnational forces.
 Whether we examine political advocacy, economic inequality or population movements the effects of global interdependence are evident in the way we study sociological issues.
 The Sociology Program offers a unique perspective and insights to understand the unfolding of globalization.
 The goal of this track is to prepare our students for advanced studies and careers in fields related to international and comparative issue.

 OrientationThe Global and Comparative Track provides the necessary conceptual and research skills to analyze and evaluate interdisciplinary international events and problems.
 Our courses are taught by faculty with academic and professional experience in various fields ranging from poverty and economic inequality to social movement and democratic participation.
 We complement the expertise of our faculty by encouraging our students to take advantage of existing resources in Washington DC and to intern in many of the international organizations and research centers in the city.
-In addition, the university's Center for Global Education offers multiple opportunities to study abroad.
+In addition, the university's Office of Global Strategies offers multiple opportunities to study abroad.

 Program Organization and CurriculumWhile completing the core course requirement in the department, students are encouraged, in consultation with an academic advisor, to take elective courses for this track.